aws/karpenter-provider-aws/website/content/en/v0.21.1/concepts/_index.md

 Karpenter launches nodes in response to pods that the Kubernetes scheduler has marked unschedulable.
 After solving scheduling constraints and launching capacity, Karpenter launches a machine in your chosen cloud provider.

 Once Karpenter brings up a node, that node is available for the Kubernetes scheduler to schedule pods on it as well.
-This is useful if there is additional room in the node due to imperfect packing shape or because workloads finish over time.

 ### Cloud provider
 Karpenter makes requests to provision new nodes to the associated cloud provider.